changeless/changeless.github.io/_posts/2019-11-03-VCF-Format.md

     **b. `DP`: reads coverage after filtering**

     **c. `FS`: FisherStrand**<br>
-        1. The p-value of the Fhred format obtained by Fisher's exact test to detect chain skew.
+        1. The p-value of the Fhred format obtained by Fisher's exact test to detect chain skew.<br>
-        2. The smaller, the better.
+        2. The smaller, the better.<br>
-        3. The larger, the more serious strand bias **4.
-Filter: suggest to keep sites with FS < 10~20 (can be done by GATK)**
+        3. The larger, the more serious strand bias<br>
+        **4. Filter: suggest to keep sites with FS < 10~20 (can be done by GATK)**

     **d.
 ReadPosRandSum**<br>
-        1. Z-score from Wilcoxon rank sum test of Alt vs. Ref read position bias
+        1. Z-score from Wilcoxon rank sum test of Alt vs. Ref read position bias<br>
-        2. When variant apprear near the ends of the sequence, it's less accurate.
+        2. When variant apprear near the ends of the sequence, it's less accurate.<br>
-        3. Positive value: the allele is in the middle of the reads
+        3. Positive value: the allele is in the middle of the reads<br>
-        4. Negative value: near the ends
+        4. Negative value: near the ends<br>
         **5. Filter: suggest to keep sites with ReadPosRankSum > -1.65~-3.0**

     **e.
 MQRankSum**<br>
-        1. measure the mapping quality between reads of alternative allele and reference allele
+        1. measure the mapping quality between reads of alternative allele and reference allele.<br>
-        2. Negative: alternative allele's reads mapping quality is lower than reference allele's.
+        2. Negative: alternative allele's reads mapping quality is lower than reference allele's.<br>
-        **3. Filter: suggest to keep sites with MQRankSum > -1.65~-3.0
+        **3. Filter: suggest to keep sites with MQRankSum > -1.65~-3.0**

 9. FORMAT `GT:AD:DP:GQ:PL`